Boosting Audio-visual Zero-shot Learning with Large Language Models: Abstract

 \section{Abstract}

-Audio-visual zero-shot learning aims to recognize unseen categories based on paired audio-visual sequences.
-Recent methods mainly focus on learning aligned and discriminative multi-modal features to boost generalization towards unseen categories.
-However, these approaches ignore the obscure action concepts in category names and may inevitably introduce complex network structures with difficult training objectives.
-In this paper, we propose a simple yet effective framework named Knowledge-aware Distribution Adaptation (KDA) to help the model better grasp the novel action contents with an external knowledge base.
-Specifically, we first propose using large language models to generate rich descriptions from category names, which leads to a better understanding of unseen categories.
-Additionally, we propose a distribution alignment loss as well as a knowledge-aware adaptive margin loss to further improve the generalization ability towards unseen categories.
+Audio-visual zero-shot learning aims to recognize unseen classes based on paired audio-visual sequences.
+Recent methods mainly focus on learning multi-modal features aligned with class names to enhance the generalization ability to unseen categories.
+However, these approaches ignore the obscure event concepts in class names and may inevitably introduce complex network structures with difficult training objectives.
+In this paper, we introduce a straightforward yet efficient framework called KnowleDge-Augmented audio-visual learning (KDA), which aids the model in more effectively learning novel event content by leveraging an external knowledge base.
+Specifically, we first propose to utilize the knowledge contained in large language models (LLMs) to generate numerous descriptive sentences that include important distinguishing audio-visual features of event classes, which helps to better understand unseen categories.
+Furthermore, we propose a knowledge-aware adaptive margin loss to help distinguish similar events, further improving the generalization ability towards unseen classes.
 Extensive experimental results demonstrate that our proposed KDA can outperform state-of-the-art methods on three popular audio-visual zero-shot learning datasets.
 Our code will be avaliable at \url{https://github.com/chenhaoxing/KDA}.